joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 elements that encode the state transitions of an arbitrary Turing machine.

-At the end of all of this, the computational theory of consciousness forces us into a position of panpsychism, and an especially extreme form of panpsychism at that.
+At the end of all of this, the computational theory of consciousness forces us into a position of panpsychism --- and an especially extreme form of panpsychism at that.
 We have to accept that not only are all things conscious, but they contain *all* consciousnesses, including yours and mine.
-This conclusion is absurd on its face, and the implication is that consciousness cannot be a special form of computation.
+This conclusion is absurd on its face.
+The implication is that consciousness cannot be completely reduced a special form of computation.

-To me, consciousness must involve a *physical* process in some way.
-These physical processes surely involve some computation, but the computation must be done with respect to a particular physical system --- and so, they cannot be a pure computational process, since such processes are independent of the physcial systems that perform them.
-So while we can use a computer to *simulate* the activity of the neurons in a brain, suche a simulation will not actually produce a consciousness because it lacks the physical component that produces consciousness (whatever that might be).
+To my mind, consciousness must involve a *physical* process in some way.
+These physical processes surely *involve* some computation, but the computation must be done with respect to a particular physical system --- and so, they cannot be a pure computational process, since such processes are independent of the physical systems that perform them.
+So while we can use a computer to *simulate* the activity of the neurons in a brain, such a simulation will not actually produce a consciousness because it lacks the physical component that produces consciousness (whatever that might be).